 His private interest in audio engineering was further stoked when a co-worker invited him to a recording session.
 While there, the engineer and producer gave him an impromptu private audio engineering lesson and turned him onto the Conservatory of Recording Arts and Sciences in Phoenix, Arizona.
 In a rare admission office turn of events, Kris was accepted to the esteemed institution right away, bypassing the standard two-year waiting list.
 Upon graduating, he landed his first job at the legendary Electric Lady Studios.
 Since then, Kris has not had to work outside the audio tech and engineering industry.

 To date, Kris owns and operates Halo Askew Entertainment (BMI), a multi-platform, boutique entertainment and publishing company based in New Jersey.
 As a producer, he has earned placements with Interscope Records, Viacom Media Networks, Sony Creative, What’s In-Store Music, Cleopatra Records, and Conzoom Records; among others.
-As an audio tech and engineer, he’s worked at Electric Lady Studios and Jambetta Studios; on Broadway (Gettin’ The Band Back Together); on NBC's Emmy and Grammy Award-winning broadcast, Jesus Christ Superstar Live; and on Disney's Winnie The Pooh: A New Musical Stage Adaptation (Rockefeller Productions, Disney Theatrical Productions).
+As an audio tech and engineer, he’s currently the house monitor engineer at the Palladium Times Square, and has worked at Electric Lady Studios and Jambetta Studios; on Broadway (Gettin’ The Band Back Together); on NBC's Emmy and Grammy Award-winning broadcast, Jesus Christ Superstar Live; and on Disney's Winnie The Pooh: A New Musical Stage Adaptation (Rockefeller Productions, Disney Theatrical Productions).
 In audio tech and engineering contexts, Kris has worked with Trevor Horn, Whoopi Goldberg, Cyndi Lauper, Jennifer Lopez, Steve Martin, Faith Hill, Paula Cole, Fun Lovin’ Criminals, Snoop Dogg, Marc Anthony, Kim Cameron, Zef Noise (Peter Murphy), NativeLab, Rob DeLuca (Sebastian Bach), and Grammy Award winners, Angel Fernandez (David Byrne) and DJ Freddy Bastone.

-Even with all of the impressive entries in his resume, Artificial Breed represents a milestone achievement for Kris.
+Even with all of the impressive entries in his resume, We Are Absolute Garbage represents a milestone achievement for Kris.
 “That the people on this album trusted me to be in charge and create these tracks is hugely validating for me.
 I’m now not just this dude in his basement messing with music,” Kris says with a good-natured laugh.
-“I’m finally at a place where I’m making music and writing with people I look up to and admire.”
+“I’m finally at a place where I’m making music and writing with people I have looked up to and admired as a fan.”